Duque De Caxias Rio De Janeiro, Brazil Travel Guide

 Pão de Queijo at bakeries/coffee shops.
 Pastels at street markets and casual eateries.

-Caipirinha (national cocktail), regional brews (Brahma, Skol), Cachaça (sugarcane spirit), Guaraná (soft drink), freshly squeezed juices (Sucos Naturais), coconut water (Água de Coco), and strong Brazilian coffee.
+Caipirinha (national cocktail), local beers (Brahma, Skol), Cachaça (sugarcane spirit), Guaraná (soft drink), juices from fresh fruit (Sucos Naturais), coconut water (Água de Coco), and strong Brazilian coffee.

 Brigadeiro (chocolate fudge ball), Beijinho de Coco (coconut fudge ball), and Quindim (baked coconut and egg custard).